-This briefing report identifies and describes several de facto standards and laws used in the field of data center sustainability and efficiency (for convenience, we use the term “standards” for all)
+This briefing report identifies and describes several de facto standards and laws used in the field of data center sustainability and efficiency (for convenience, we use the term “standards” for all).

 Uptime Institute believes that data center operators should optimize facility-level sustainability performance before addressing ecosystem issues.
 A clear definition of data center sustainability is needed to enable this approach.